 Our approach for analysis of IOARS for discretionary police stops focuses on the officer-written narratives present in TraCS or RMS that represent the reporting officer's justification for initiating the stop.
-The first analysis in this series (January to June 2019) showed that failure to meet IOARS was most often due to the absence of officer-written narratives for stops, specifically traffic stops.
+The first analysis in this series (covering the period January to June 2019) showed that failure to meet IOARS was most often due to the absence of officer-written narratives for stops, specifically traffic stops.
 Over time, MPD has improved in their stop documentation in that officer-written narratives are missing less often.
-Only six encounters in the sample that were categorized as a traffic stop, field interview, or no-action encounter failed to meet IOARS because of missing narratives.
+Only five encounters in the sample covering July to December 2022 that were categorized as a traffic stop, field interview, or no-action encounter failed to meet IOARS because of missing narratives.
 Most failures to meet IOARS were due to lack of detail necessary to justify the stop.
-However, 26 of 38 stops categorized as citation or warning only failed to meet IOARS because of missing officer-written narratives regarding the nature of the stop.
+However, 17 of 38 stops (44.7 percent) categorized as citation or warning only failed to meet IOARS because of missing officer-written narratives regarding the nature of the stop.